deepaksood619/deepaksood619.github.io/docs/technologies/kafka/intro.md

 ## ISR

-in-sync replicas is the subset of the replicas list that is currently alive and caught up-to the leader
+In-sync replicas is the subset of the replicas list that is currently alive and caught up-to the leader

 ## Streams API